tinymce/tinymce-docs/rtc/jwt-authentication.md

 {% assign plugincode = "rtc" %}
 ## Introduction

-RTC requires you to setup JSON Web Token (JWT) authentication.
+RTC requires setting up JSON Web Token (JWT) authentication.
 This is to ensure that only authenticated users will be able to access and collaborate on documents.

 JWT is a standard authorization solution for web services and is documented in more detail at the [https://jwt.io/](https://jwt.io/) website.
 This guide aims to show how to setup JWT authentication for RTC.